xoyoc/xoyocNET/wp-content/plugins/wp-fastest-cache/readme.txt

 == Screenshots ==

 1. Performance Comparison
+2. Other Performance Comparison
-2. Without Cache
+3. Without Cache
-3. With Cache
+4. With Cache
-4. Main Page
-5. Delete All File Page
+5. Main Settings Page
+6. Preload
+7. New Post
+8. Update Cache
+9. Delete Cache
-6. All cached files are deleted at the determinated time
+10. All cached files are deleted at the determinated time
-7. Block caching for post and pages (TinyMCE)
+11. Block caching for post and pages (TinyMCE)
-8. Clean cached files via admin toolbar easily
+12. Clean cached files via admin toolbar easily
-9. Exclude page
+13. Exclude Page
+14. CDN
-10. CDN
+15. Enter CDN Information
+16. File Types
+17. Specify Sources

 == Changelog ==

+= 0.8.6.1 =
+* <strong>[FEATURE]</strong>  exclude css sources
+* to fix Non-trailing Slash problem
+* to add specify source option for cdn integration
+* new interface of cdn tab
+* <strong>[FEATURE]</strong> to add Photon
+* <strong>[FEATURE]</strong> Multiple CDN
+* <strong>[FEATURE]</strong>  exclude js sources
+* to improve Combine JS feature
+* <strong>[FEATURE]</strong> Compatible with WpResidence theme
+* <strong>[FEATURE]</strong> to call preload manually

+= 0.8.6.0 =
+* to fix the problem about replacing url after minify css
+* to add "start with" option to the cache timeout
+* to add uninstall feature
+* to add "user-agent" option to the exclude page
+* to convert cache time to local time
+* to exclude WhatsApp user-agent

+= 0.8.5.9 =
+* to remove X-Wap-Profile from htaccess
+* to show warning lightbox if the cache cannot be deleted
+* <strong>[FEATURE]</strong> Set preload number
+* refactoring of is_wptouch_smartphone()
+* <strong>[FEATURE]</strong> to clear only the homepage cache
+* wp nonces added for security

 = 0.8.5.8 =
 * to remove hostname from exclude rule